This miniseries is a layman’s explanation of the causes of Climate Change and its effects upon Global Warming.

 There are other new sources of anthropogenic (man-made) greenhouse gases that were also mentioned in Part 2 related to methane leaks from fracking operations used to extract natural gas which is mostly methane.
-Water under very high pressure is injected into shale rich areas where methane gas is stored in countless microscopic pockets.
+Water under very high pressure is injected into shale-rich areas where methane gas is stored in countless microscopic pockets.
 Shale is actually a mixture of sandstone and fossil fuel.
 Breaking up these underground layers liberates both oil and methane gas.
-Some areas are more rich in methane and others more rich in oil.
+Some areas are richer in methane and others more rich in oil.
 It is all part of the same chemical process of decaying ancient vegetation millions of years old.
 But there is always a certain amount of methane that leaks out into our atmosphere.
 This all gets added to the total load of greenhouse gases.
-Fortunately for us UV from the sun does eventually break some of the methane gas down into non-greenhouse gas but the amount we are adding to the atmosphere is exceeding the rate of breakdown by the sun.
+Fortunately for us, UV from the sun does eventually break some of the methane gas down into non-greenhouse gas but the amount we are adding to the atmosphere is exceeding the rate of breakdown by the sun.
 So over time more will accumulate from natural as well as anthropogenic sources.
 This is all not very good news for trying to reverse Climate Change.
 Offshore drilling of oil also releases some methane gas.

 Links to this Miniseries:-